 For the year ended 31 December 2022, the Group recognised a gain on sale of the 28 vessels held by the Group's subsidiaries upon the completion of the Consensual Sale Agreement of US\$17,022,000.
 This was included in the other operating income under discontinued operations.
 A corresponding disposal loss was attributed to the 5 vessels held by the joint ventures and associates but were unrecognised by the Group due to capping of losses from equity accounting as disclosed in Note 13 and 14.
 The Group has no obligation in respect of these losses.
-Also as disclosed in Note 22, the Group had previously deferred the gain on sale of 5 vessels held by the joint venture and associate companies to the extent of the Group's interests.
+Also as disclosed in Note 22, the Group had previously deferred the gain on sale of 5 vessels to joint venture and associate companies to the extent of the Group's interests.
 Upon the sale of vessels held by the joint venture and associate companies this year, the deferred gain was derecognised and the Group recognised a gain on disposal of the vessels of US\$1,509,000 and US\$4,603,000 as the Group's share of results from the joint venture and associate companies.
+This is reported under discontinued operation's share of results from joint venture and associate companies.

 Given that we were not able to determine whether management's assessment of the fair value less cost of disposal of the vessels as at 31 December 2021 was in accordance with SFRS (I) 13 Fair Value Measurement, we are unable to determine if any adjustments are required in respect of the gain on the sale of vessels recognised, as any misstatement in the fair value less cost of disposal of the vessels as at 31 December 2021 would result in corresponding misstatement in the current financial year determination of the gain on sale of vessels.
-Our opinion on the current period's financial statements is also modified because of the possible effect of this matter on the comparability of current period's figures.
+Our opinion on the current period's financial statements is also modified because of the possible effect of this matter on the comparability of current period's figures and the corresponding figures.